 Just like common blood tests, we now foresee one day having a panel of standard neuroimaging tests that can quickly classify brain injuries and indicate the best way to treat them.
 While there’s still work to be done, for many, there’s a light at the end of the tunnel.

 The implications go far beyond just the military and veteran communities.
 From brain damage suffered by professional athletes to head injuries in youth sports, public awareness of TBI is only growing.
-And our ongoing research and scientific evidence can help shape this understanding.
+And our ongoing research and scientific evidence translated into clinical recommendations and education products for both health care providers and patients can help shape this understanding.

-DVBIC is studying the effects of brain injuries on vision and hearing, as well as on emotional disturbances.
+TBICoE is studying the effects of brain injuries on vision and hearing, as well as on cognitive rehabilitation.
 The data from these studies are enhancing our understanding of resilience and how to reduce the impact of these injuries.
-And in many cases, being added to the Federal Interagency Traumatic Brain Injury Research Repository: a national database and joint venture between the DoD and NIH that allows researchers from both the public and private sectors to build on the breakthroughs being made every day.
+And in many cases, being added to the Federal Interagency Traumatic Brain Injury Research Repository: a national database and joint venture between the Department of Defense and National Institutes of Health that allows researchers from both the public and private sectors to build on the breakthroughs being made every day.

-The effects of combat on warfighters is why DVBIC’s focus will always be on service members and veterans, first and foremost.
-Bombs and bullets notwithstanding, even the routine firing one’s own weapon can come with powerful concussive force.
+The importance of service members being ready for any operational environment and the effects of combat on warfighters is why TBICoE’s focus will always be on service members, their caregivers and veterans.
+Bombs and bullets notwithstanding, even the routine firing of one’s own weapon can come with powerful concussive force, also known as low-level blast exposure.
 And luckily, we’re beginning to better understand how violent energy affects the brain, and how the right training and treatment can help patients improve.